KingH777/GoStudy/README.md

-This is a pracitice file for git operations.
+This is a test file for git operations.